 Rubellites are tourmalines with reasonably saturated dark pink to red colors and medium to dark tones.
 They make excellent jewelry stones, and ruby-red colored specimens without orange or brown overtones are highly prized.

-In terms of clarity, rubellites are Type III gems.
+In terms of clarity, rubellites are typically Type III gems.
 Thus, they almost always contain inclusions.
-(Needle-like inclusions can create cat’s eye gems).
-Due to their scarcity and beauty, collectors and jewelry buyers value untreated, eye clean or better rubellite gems most highly.
+(Needle-like inclusions can also create cat’s eye gems).
+Due to their scarcity and beauty, collectors and jewelry buyers value untreated, eye-clean or better rubellite gems most highly.